1201 A4 Dress Code Guidelines

 Complaints received.

-Employees who do not comply with established dress code standards may be subject to disciplinary action up to and including separation from employment.
+Employees who do not comply with established dress code standards may be subject to disciplinary action up to and including dismissal from employment.